raspberrypilearning/your-codeclub-story/en/step_2.md

 ## Step 2: Answer the writing prompts

 Choose **two or three** of these prompts, or use the ones your club leader has chosen.
-You don’t need to answer them all — just pick the ones that feel most ‘you’:
+You don’t need to answer them all (unless you want to)!

 ### Writing prompts
 --- task ---